harshberiwal/Touch-LED-Control-/README.md

 1. At program startup, test will “test” the LED by blinking in the following pattern:

-RED for 500 msec, OFF for 100 msec,
+RED for 500 msec, OFF for 100 msec, <br />
-GREEN for 500 msec, OFF for 100 msec,
+GREEN for 500 msec, OFF for 100 msec,<br />
-BLUE for 500 msec, OFF for 100 msec
+BLUE for 500 msec, OFF for 100 msec<br />
-WHITE (that is, RED, GREEN, and BLUE all on) for 100 msec, OFF for 100 msec WHITE for 100 msec, OFF for 100 MSEC
+WHITE (that is, RED, GREEN, and BLUE all on) for 100 msec, OFF for 100 msec<br />
+WHITE for 100 msec, OFF for 100 MSEC<br />

 2. Blinkenlights will then enter an infinite loop where the LED will be flashed using the following
 pattern:

-ON for 500 msec, OFF for 500 msec,
+ON for 500 msec, OFF for 500 msec, <br />
-ON for 1000 msec, OFF for 500 msec,
+ON for 1000 msec, OFF for 500 msec, <br />
-ON for 2000 msec, OFF for 500 msec,
+ON for 2000 msec, OFF for 500 msec,<br />
-ON for 3000 msec, OFF for 500 msec
+ON for 3000 msec, OFF for 500 msec<br />
-Go back to the top (e.g., ON for 500 msec...)
+Go back to the top (e.g., ON for 500 msec...)<br />

 3. During the infinite loop, the color when the LED is ON will initially be white.
 If the user touches the capacitive touch slider, the color will change as follows:

-User touches Color
+User touches Color  <br />
-Left side of slider Red
+Left side of slider Red<br />
-Center of slider Green
+Center of slider Green<br />
-Right side of slider Blue
+Right side of slider Blue<br />
-(There is no way to get back to white after touching the slider.)

 The test poll the touch slider at least once every 100 msec.
 If the LED is on when a touch is detected, the light color should change immediately.